 - Possess the MDiv degree or its educational equivalent with a cumulative GPA of not less than 3.00. - Be proficient in English.
-If English is not the first language of the candidate, he/she will be required to take appropriate testing in English to verify their ability to engage in studies at the DMin level, e.g., through the OPI or TOEFL. - Have a minimum of three years of full-time service in pastoral ministry (or the demonstrable equivalent of three years of full-time service). - Complete the application available on the Seminary website.
+If English is not the first language of the candidate, he/she will be required to take appropriate testing in English to verify their ability to engage in studies at the DMin level, through the TOEFL. - Have a minimum of three years of full-time service in pastoral ministry (or the demonstrable equivalent of three years of full-time service). - Complete the application available on the Seminary website.